RistoRoosipuu/distributed-ledger/README.md

 # Guide:

  * For each activation of the main class, you get the option to:

 	 * Write 'y' and enter port for a Standalone Node.
 	 * Write 'n', enter the IP you want to connect to and the port for the Node that establishes a connection from the start.

-* 'IP:Port/getPeers' -- prints out the specific Node/Peers known IP/Port combinations.
+ * 'IP:Port/getPeers' --> prints out the specific Node/Peers known IP/Port combinations.

-* 'IP:Port/getblocks' -- getter that prints out all known Blocks for the specific Node/Peer.(Getter is without arguments) -- prints out all known Blocks starting from a specific Block.(Getter with arguments).
+ * 'IP:Port/getblocks' -->getter that prints out all known Blocks for the specific Node/Peer.(Getter is without arguments)

+	 * prints out all known Blocks starting from a specific Block.(Getter with arguments).

-                                                     Example: '192.168.1.121:9000/getblocks?blockId=Block_Hex_Value'
+	 * Example: '192.168.1.121:9000/getblocks?blockId=Block_Hex_Value'

  * 'IP:Port/getdata' -- getter that requires arguments.
 Finds specific Block and prints out its content in JSON format.

-                                                     Example: '192.168.1.121:9000/getdata?blockId=Block_Hex_Value'
+	 *  Example: '192.168.1.121:9000/getdata?blockId=Block_Hex_Value'

  * 'IP:Port/block' -- Handler that sends a message to the Node to assemble and send out a Block to all known peers.

-                     If a receiver Peer does not have the Block, it will starts its own UrlConnection to its known Peers.
+	 * If a receiver Peer does not have the Block, it will starts its own UrlConnection to its known Peers.

  * 'IP:Port/transaction' -- Handler that sends a message to the Node to assemble and send out a Transaction to all known peers.

-                           If a receiver Peer does not have the Transaction, it will starts its own UrlConnection to its known Peers.
+	 * If a receiver Peer does not have the Transaction, it will starts its own UrlConnection to its known Peers.

 ## Authors